-This course provides you with comprehensive training in all practical and theoretical aspects of shopfitting.
+The Certificate III in Shopfitting provides comprehensive training in all practical and theoretical aspects of the trade.

 Career opportunities, include: